-The scientific interest in health benefits of medicinal mushrooms followed their millennial use in traditional medicine.
-Modern scientific research of medicinal mushrooms started in the 1950s, after the systematic gathering of experiences and knowledge of their traditional use.
-Early research mostly focused on using medicinal mushrooms for cancer; antiviral research increased dramatically in the 1980s, since the onset of the AIDS epidemic in 1981.
+The scientific interest in the health benefits of medicinal mushrooms followed their millennial use in traditional medicine.
+Modern scientific research on medicinal mushrooms started in the 1950s, following a systematic gathering of experiences and knowledge of their traditional use.
+Early research primarily focused on using medicinal mushrooms for cancer; antiviral research increased dramatically in the 1980s, since the onset of the AIDS epidemic in 1981.

-Naturally, following the much stronger traditions of using mushrooms in traditional medicine in the Far East, we might expect that the scientific research originated there.
-However, it started roughly at the same time in the Far East (primarily Japan and China) and the USA; some of the most important works were done in early international collaborations.
+Naturally, following the much stronger traditions of using mushrooms in traditional medicine in the Far East, we might expect that scientific research originated there.
+However, it started roughly simultaneously in the Far East (primarily Japan and China) and the USA.
+International collaborations resulted in some of the most important early research.

-Certainly, most research was done in the Far East and contemporary research still mostly comes from Japan and China.
+Historically and currently, most research contributions in this field originate from the Far East, mainly from Japan and China.
 However, scientists all around the world are now increasingly contributing.

-The research progressed from early in vitro (on human and animal cell cultures) experiments, to in vivo (on test animals), and finally to human clinical trials.
-It found many active ingredients of medicinal mushrooms, analyzed their chemical composition and pharmacological activity.
+The research progressed from early in vitro studies (on human and animal cell cultures) to in vivo (on test animals) and finally to clinical trials.
+It found many active ingredients of medicinal mushrooms and analyzed their chemical composition and pharmacological activity.

-As of 2013, medicinal mushroom researchers published more than 50,000 papers and 400 clinical studies.
-We now know more than 850 mushroom species with definite healing activity.
+As of 2013, medicinal mushroom researchers have published 50,000+ papers and 400 clinical studies.
+More than 850 mushroom species have definite healing activity.

-To get a glimpse of the massive scope and interest in this field just google the term medicinal mushrooms or the name of an important species, like Ganoderma lucidum (reishi), Lentinus edodes (shiitake), Grifola frondosa (maitake).
+To get an idea of the immensity of scope and interest in medicinal mushrooms, try googling the term ‘medicinal mushrooms‘ or the name of an important species, like Ganoderma lucidum (reishi), Lentinus edodes (shiitake), Grifola frondosa (maitake).
 You’ll get millions of results.

-The major centers of research have been the National Cancer Center in Tokyo, leading Japanese universities, the Chinese Academy of Science, the China Academy of Traditional Chinese Medicine, leading Chinese universities in the People’s Republic of China, Hong Kong and Taiwan, the National Cancer Institute in the USA, larger American universities, and many others.
+The major centers of research have been the National Cancer Center in Tokyo, leading Japanese universities, the Chinese Academy of Science, the China Academy of Traditional Chinese Medicine, leading Chinese universities in the People’s Republic of China, Hong Kong, and Taiwan, the National Cancer Institute in the USA, leading American universities, and many others.